swiftlang/swift-evolution/proposals/nnnn-cross-module-inlining-and-specialization.md

 }
 ```

-### The `@inlinable` attribute

-The `@inlinable` attribute can be applied to the following kinds of declarations:
+The `@abiPublic` attribute can be applied to all declarations which support access control modifiers.
+This includes almost all kinds of declarations, except for the following, which always have the same effective visibility as their containing declaration:

-* Functions and methods
-* Subscripts
-* Computed properties
+* Protocol requirements
-* Initializers
+* Enum cases
-* Deinitializers
+* Class destructors

-The attribute can only be applied to ABI-public declarations.

-The attribute cannot be applied to local declarations, that is, declarations nested inside functions or statements.
-However, local functions  and closure expressions defined inside public `@inlinable` functions are always implicitly `@inlinable`.

 When applied to a subscript or computed property, the attribute applies to all of the getter, setter, `didSet` and `willSet`, if present.

-The compiler will enforce certain restrictions on bodies of inlinable declarations:

-* inlinable declarations cannot define local types.
-This is because all types have a unique identity in the Swift runtime, visible to the language in the form of the `==` operator on metatype values.
-It is not clear what it would mean if two different libraries inline the same local type from a third library, with all three libraries linked together into the same binary.
-This becomes even worse if two _different_ versions of the same inlinable function appear inside the same binary.

-* inlinable declarations can only reference ABI-public declarations.
-This is because they can be emitted into the client binary, and are therefore limited to referencing symbols that the client binary can reference.

-**Note:** The restrictions enforced on the bodies of `@inlinable` declarations are exactly those that we have in place on default argument expressions of `public` functions in Swift 4.
-In particular, default argument expressions of public functions can now reference internal declarations, as long as those declarations are annotated with `@abiPublic`.
+The `@abiPublic` attribute can be applied to `internal` declarations, and not `private`, `fileprivate` or `public` declarations.
+The `@abiPublic` attribute does not affect source-level visibility of a declaration; it only results in the entry point being exported at the ABI level, allowing it to be referenced from `@inlinable` functions.

 ### Future directions